Kibalchish47/kluchnik/README.md

 The generated 128-bit key is encrypted on the device using **AES-128-CBC** (`mbedtls`) and is transmitted over Wi-Fi to the desktop application.

+## ✨ Features

+- **True Randomness:** Gathers entropy from two physical sources (chaotic motion and oscillator jitter).

+- **Secure On-Device Encryption:** Encrypts the generated 128-bit key using the robust AES-128-CBC standard via the `mbedtls` library.

+- **Wi-Fi Access Point:** Creates a local Wi-Fi network for the client application to connect to.

+- **TCP Server:** Transmits the encrypted key and user settings securely over a TCP socket.

+- **Onboard Interface:** Allows for full configuration via a 1.3" OLED display and three push-buttons.

+- **Remote Controllable:** The device's menu can be fully controlled by the desktop client application.

 ## **🔌 Hardware Components**
 To build the device, you will need:
 - ESP32 Dev Kit C board